Imadaddin Nasimi: Poetry

 Nasimi's writing style often involves repeating sounds and grammatical patterns.
 His poems mainly centre around Hurufism and contain many references to Islamic texts such as the Quran.
 However, some of the beliefs behind his poems fall outside of mainstream Islam.
-Nasimi's poetry combines easily understood expressions with more complex topics related to Hurufism.
-While his poems have remained popular due to their emotional depth and technical skill, the ideas behind them have not been as widely understood.
-Some of Nasimi's poems can be difficult to read due to their complex religious references, but others are skillfully written and flow with harmonious melodies that express his themes of love.
+Michael Hess states that Nasimi's poetry blends easily comprehensible language with more intricate themes related to Hurufism.
+Hess also notes that while Nasimi's poems have remained popular due to their emotional depth and technical proficiency, the concepts behind them are not as widely understood.
+Burrill notes that some of Nasimi's poems can be difficult to read due to their complex religious references, when this is not the case, they convey his themes of love through "easy-flowing, harmonious melodies".

 Legacy

 Nasimi is considered one of the greatest figures of Turkic literature.
+According to the modern scholar Sakina Berengian, Nasimi was the first major poet not only in Azerbaijani literature but also in all of Turkic literature.
 His influence on poetry extended throughout the Turkic world and impacted major poets such as Habibi, Haqiqi (pen name of Jahan Shah), Khatai (pen name of Ismail I), and others.
-Nasimi is also regarded as the founder of Azerbaijani classical aruz poetry and the first lyrical poet in Oghuz Turkic classic literature.
+Nasimi is also regarded as the founder of Azerbaijani classical ʿarūż poetry, ghazal poetry, as well as the first lyric poet in Oghuz Turkic classic literature.
 His works had a significant impact on the development of both Azerbaijani and Ottoman literature.
-In fact, Nasimi's style has largely influenced the general style of Azerbaijani poetry.
-Timurid poet Ali-Shir Nava'i's words of praise about Nasimi show that he was also considered an important figure in the Central Asian Turkic world.
+Nasimi's style has greatly influenced the general style of Azerbaijani poetry.
+According to the professors of Turkish literature Azmi Bilgin and İlyas Üzüm, the Timurid poet Ali-Shir Nava'i's words of praise about Nasimi show that he was also considered an "important personality in the Central Asian Turkic world".

-Nasimi is highly revered in Azerbaijan and has a district in the capital city of Baku named after him.
-In 1973, UNESCO declared the 600th anniversary of Nasimi’s birthday to be celebrated worldwide.
+In 1973, UNESCO declared the 600th anniversary of Nasimi's birth to be celebrated worldwide.
 Representatives from many countries participated in the celebrations held in Baku and Moscow.
+Tokay Mammadov was commissioned to create Nasimi's statue.
+Due to the short time frame for completion, Tokay Mammadov collaborated with his colleague Ibrahim Zeynalov.
+Initially, a 69-centimeter model and a 2-meter mock-up of the statue were prepared.
+Subsequently, based on this mock-up, a 6.5-meter statue of Nasimi was created and installed in one of the central gardens of the city.
+In Azerbaijan, 2019 was declared the "Year of Nasimi" to commemorate the 650th anniversary of the poet's birth.
+A street, a metro station, and a district in Baku are also named after Nasimi.
+The National Institute of Linguistics of Azerbaijan is also named in his honour.
+Additionally, there is a 1973 Azerbaijani biopic film about his life.

+In 2019, an asteroid that was discovered at Kleť Observatory in 1995 was named "32939 Nasimi" in honour of the poet.